0-harshit-0/maze/README.md

 - PWA enabled, you can install it and play with it even if you are offline.
 - create maze of different size and color.
 - path finding algorithm like Dijkstra(add more in fututre) to solve the maze.
-- save the maze by right clicking on the maze > save iamge as.. || copy image as..

 ## Library used:
 This application is using JS(npm version) but if you want to try in case you are a python lover,